Willson Contreras Player Props: Cardinals vs. Rockies

 Willson Contreras At The Plate

-- Contreras has gotten a hit in five of nine games this season (55.6%), with multiple hits twice.
+- This season, Contreras has totaled at least one hit in five of 10 games (50.0%), and had multiple hits twice.

-- He has not hit a home run in his nine games this season.
+- In 10 games played this year, he has not hit a home run.

 - Contreras has picked up an RBI twice this year, but just one in each of those games.